somaveszelovszki/babocar/README.md

 |-------------|-----------------------------------------------------------------------------------|
 | checkout.sh | Checks out latest states of the development branch for each subdirectories        |
 | build.sh    | Builds unit tests for the firmware subprojects using the build platform as target |

+Find out more about my projects at [soma.veszelovszki.hu](soma.veszelovszki.hu)